dominiktraxl/pykrakenapi/README.rst

 Warning
 =======

 This repository is not maintained actively at the moment.

-I will, however, respond to issues and integrate code contributions.

 pykrakenapi